Looking for a quick healthy meal? This Thai prawn curry, served with basmati rice, is ready in 20 minutes - So much quicker than take away!

 - Turn the heat off, drizzle the curry with the juice of half lime, sprinkle the fresh coriander on top and serve with basmati rice.

 Ingredients substitutionBrown basmati rice: regular basmati or jasmine rice.
-Vegetable stock powder: for extra flavour, you can substitute with 1 tsp of freshly grated ginger and ¼ tsp of lemongrass paste.
+Vegetable stock powder: for extra flavour, you can substitute with 1 teaspoon of freshly grated ginger and ¼ teaspoon of lemongrass paste.
 Carrot and bell pepper: broccoli, snow peas, green beans, sweet potato, zucchini.

 How to store leftoversFridge: It keeps well in the fridge for up to 2 days without the prawns.
 Freezer: It will keep well int he freezer for up to 1 month without the prawns.
 Defrost the curry and reheat it gently in a large skillet.
 Add in the prawns and cook them for 2 minutes, then serve.
 Nutritional information provided for curry only without rice.